2018/2019

 Olympe de Gouges, 1748- 1793, France

-During her one month-long residency in Teheran in 2018, Elisa Andessner asked 30 women the question: „What is your message?
-What do you have to say?“.
-This question triggered moving conversations and common thinking about politics, human and women's rights.
-Future visions were as well described as everyday occurences.
-Within detailed talkes the interviewed women very openly gave insights into their realities of life.
-At first quite affected, Elisa Andessner started to research into the history and the current situation of women's rights in Austria and Europe.
-The numberous conversations the artist had with most diverse women eventually were processed in form of artistic photography and video.
-Andessner asked the Teherani women to write down their messages (which build the basis of the project) in Farsi handwriting and labled them, inspired by the iranian artist Shirin Neshat, on her own face.
-The idea of literal incorporation of the persian language and culture, in which writing is a traditional art form, gave the impuls to do so.
-Besides that, it was the usage of naked skin as a mean of transportation of messages.
+During her month-long residency in Tehran in 2018, Elisa Andessner asked thirty women: "What is your message?
+What do you have to say?".
+The questions triggered interesting conversations and shared reflections on politics, human and human's and women's rights.
+Visions of the future were described as well as everyday occurrences.
+In detailed conversations, the women in Tehran gave a very open insight into the realities of their lives.
+After her return, Elisa Andessner also began to research on the history and current situation of women's rights in Austria and Europe.
+The many conversations, which the artist conducted with a wide variety of women, finally manifest themselves in the photographs and videos presented here.
+The 'messages' from the women of Teheran, which form the starting point of the project, were written down in Farsi and and used to inscribe her own face.
+The literally assimilating the Persian language and culture, in which writing is a traditional form of art, was the impulse, as well as the use of naked skin as a means of transporting messages.

 Biografie Tahirih (Fatima Baraghani)